Bertverbeek4PS/bc2adls/.assets/SetupFabric.md

 The app exposes [3 permission sets](/businessCentral/permissions/) for different user roles that work with this app.
 Remember to assign the right permission set to the user, based on the scope of their tasks:
 1. `ADLSE - Setup`- The permission set to be used when administering the Azure Data Lake Storage export tool.
 1. `ADLSE - Execute`- The permission set to be used when running the Azure Data Lake Storage export tool.
-1. `ADLSE - Track Delete`- The permission set used to register the deletion of any record, so that the information of it being deleted can be conveyed to the Azure data lake.
-A user who deleting a table that is configured for export by `bc2adls` should have this permission.

 Once you have the `Azure Data Lake Storage Export` extension deployed, open the `Page 82560 - Export to Azure data lake Storage`.
 In order to export the data from inside BC to the data lake, you will need to add a configuration to make BC aware of the location in the data lake.